Spring Moon

 Artist Donation: Your ticket donations help us reach our $10,000 goal to pay our incredible artists.
 All donations are tax deductible through our fiscal sponsor, Create Wisconsin.

-Fundraiser: We will also host a fundraiser for Voces De La Frontera’s youth program, YES (Youth Empowered in the Struggle).
+Fundraiser: During the event we will host a fundraiser for Voces De La Frontera’s youth program, YES (Youth Empowered in the Struggle).
 This program empowers students by developing their leadership skills through creating campaigns that address issues affecting students and Wisconsin communities.

 A celebration designed to honor the threshold of summer and International Workers’ Day: Walk into ritual, fashion, poetry, and live music.

-🌕 Join us for Spring Moon, a free community event where we will celebrate Mother Earth and reimagine our collective future.
+🌕 Join us after the May Day march for Spring Moon, a free community event where we will celebrate Mother Earth and reimagine our collective future.

-On May 1st, 2026, the Villa Terrace Decorative Arts Museum transforms into a cocoon for rebirth and collective imagination.
+On May 1st, 2026, the Villa Terrace Museum & Gardens transforms into a cocoon for rebirth and collective imagination.
 Marking both the ancient threshold of summer and International Workers’ Day, Spring Moon is a community-centered celebration featuring ceremony, fashion, poetry, and music.
 We honor the hands that build and the waters that sustain us.

 Experience Highlights: